Board Meetings 2021

 Colleen owned and operated a successful commercial real estate office in Clallam County for ten years.
 She is a decorated combat veteran who served 10 years in the Army as a helicopter and fixed wing pilot and as a military intelligence officer.

-Peggy is a 3rd generation community member of Clallam County.
+Peggy Simmons is a 3rd generation community member of Clallam County.

-She is a graduate of Sequim High School, and attended Peninsula College before transferring to Washington State University to complete her degree.
+She is a graduate of Sequim High School, and attended Peninsula College before transferring to Washington State University to complete her degree in Social Sciences.